 7. If you do not want a meeting or it is not possible, we will send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter and any appropriate redress.
 This will happen within five working days of us completing the investigation.

 8. At this stage, if you are still not satisfied you can write to us again.
-We will then arrange for another partner of the firm to review our decision.
+We will then review the file again.

 If we have to change any of the timescales above, we will let you know and explain why.
 We very much hope that we can resolve any complaint internally and improve our service as a result.